 11. Best time to visit Switzerland

-High season for visiting Switzerland is period June-September for regular visits, but for visiting Alpine ski resorts, high season is, of course, winter – December-March.
-Cities like Geneva, Zurich and Bern are not depending on tourist visits so there is not a particular high season for the visit.
+The high season for visiting Switzerland is period June-September for regular visits, but for visiting Alpine ski resorts, the high season is, of course, winter – December-March.
+Cities like Geneva, Zurich, and Bern are not depending on tourist visits so there is not a particular high season for the visit.

 More tips on when to visit Switzerland.